Exploring an IFC model#

 Loading a model#

-Blender’s interface is divided into panels.
-The main Viewport panel shows 3D geometry.
-The top right Outliner panel shows a tree of geometric objects.
-The bottom right Properties panel shows data and relationships.
+Blender’s interface is divided into three panels.
+The left Outliner panel shows a tree of geometric objects.
+The centre main Viewport panel shows 3D geometry.
+The right Properties panel shows data and relationships.

-the IFC Project subpanel.
-Click on Load Project and browse to your
+File > Open IFC Project and browse to your

 After loading, you will see the model appear in the Viewport panel.

-Let’s take a look at the IFC Project subpanel again.
+Take a look at the Project Info subpanel.
 It shows the loaded filename, as well as the IFC Schema.
 There are two commonly seen IFC Schema versions: IFC2X3 and IFC4.
 Checking the IFC Schema is important because it has an impact on what BIM data may be stored.
 IFC4 is the newer version and it is recommended to use IFC4 models as it has significantly more BIM capabilities compared to IFC2X3.